 So in an attempt to regulate air properly, the Guppy can start swimming upside down or sideways.
 If your fish is swimming vertically, I recommend you discuss the cause and the treatment with your veterinarian.

 Pregnant Guppies mostly start swimming vertically due to overeating.
 Swim bladder can also be the result of vertical swimming behavior in fishes.

 Why Is My Guppy Swimming In Circles

 A guppy can start swimming in a circle due to ammonia poisoning.
-Ammonia level inside that tank should be controlled.
+The ammonia level inside that tank should be controlled.
 0% ammonia level is best for their thriving.
 Let’s learn what it means when guppies swim in circles.

 What Does It Mean When Guppies Swim In Circles?

-When a guppy starts swimming in a circle, it usually indicates that the nitrites and the ammonia level are very high inside the tank.
+When a guppies start swimming in circles, it usually indicates the elevated levels of nitrites and e ammonia inside the tank.

 Ammonia poisoning can be the result of nitrate, nitrite, and ammonia amount.

 It is essential to treat the water and change it immediately.

 You should always perform a small but frequent water change while using a good air pump.
 Here you can learn if guppies need air pumps or not.